smoqadam/blog/content/posts/a-few-ideas-for-your-next-Go-project.md

 title: "A few ideas for your next Go project"
 date: 2021-01-21T15:23:45+08:00
 draft: false
+tags:
+    - go
 categories:
-- Go
-- programming
-- ideas
+    - programming---
----

 Have you ever been out of idea on what to code for your next open-source or side-project?
 As a beginner, you can find many resources and tutorials on different beginner-friendly projects out there.
 But when you pass that level, you just cannot come up with any interesting ideas to work on while you're learning.